 (b) = is a quote currency, a currency that is used to determine the base currency value

-(c) stands for the quote itself - it shows the amount of quote currency units needed to acquire one unit of the base currency.
+(c) = stands for the quote itself, and shows the amount of quote currency units needed to acquire one unit of the base currency

 This is a fundamental element of Forex, so it is worth spending some time getting to grips with it.

 Indirect quotes show the exact opposite of direct quotes.
 Instead of displaying the value of a foreign currency in the domestic one, it shows the value of the domestic currency in a foreign one.
-Here's an example of an indirect Forex quote.
-Assume you are from a European country, where the local currency is EUR and you are seeing a quote as USD/EUR 0.8765.
+Here's an example of an indirect Forex quote: Assume you are from a European country, where the local currency is EUR, and you can see a quote like this: USD/EUR 0.8765.
 This means that one US dollar is sold for 0.8765 euros.
 However, you have to note that if you were an American, this quote would be a direct one for you.

 As you can see, an indirect quote is a little bit harder to understand, as you are seeing the amount of foreign currency you can get for one unit of your base currency.
 Still, this can be quite easy to use.
 Whenever you are travelling to a foreign country and you see an indirect quote, you can simply multiply the amount of your purchase by the indirect quote to calculate the value in your domestic currency.